lambdabaa/modules/docs/index.md

 to explicitly declare exports that consumers can access on the loaded module container.
 Many prefer the explicit and isolated aspects of js modules.
-This module loader defines the primitives `import` and
+This module loader defines the primitives `import` and `export` necessary for a cleaner modules abstraction in Ruby while maintaining some interoperability with existing practices in the Ruby standard library and community packages.

 ### Installation